Education

 Candidates are introduced to different classroom learning environments and the impact on student self-concept, social interaction, behavior, teaching, and learning.
 In addition, candidates are introduced to various classroom management models and implementation.
 Candidates will reflect on K-12 clinical field experiences and demonstrate an understanding of instructional design, implementation, student assessment, classroom learning environments and management, and self-assessment.
 Clinical field experience required.
 Pre-requisites: EDUC 210, EDUC 290.
 Co-requisites: EDUC 414/Z. Fall, Spring.

-EDUC-497: Enhanced Clinical Practice
+EDUC-497: Enhanced Clinical Practice II

 Credits 9.0

-EDUC-497F: Enhanced Clinical Practice Seminar
+EDUC-497F: Enhanced Clinical Practice II Seminar

 Credits 3.0